sugamnp/Assignment-Records/README.md

-# Assignment-Records
+Assignment-Records
-# Just a casual GUI app i made to keep record of your assignments you can add and check you assignments when needed.
+Just a casual GUI app to keep record of your assignments.
+You can add and check you assignments when needed and remove it afterwise.